usnistgov/fipy/README.txt

 significant advantage to Python_ is the existing suite of tools for array calculations, sparse matrices and data rendering.

 The :term:`FiPy` framework includes terms for transient diffusion, convection and standard sources, enabling the solution of arbitrary combinations of coupled elliptic, hyperbolic and parabolic PDEs.
-Currently implemented models include phase field |citePhaseField| treatments of polycrystalline, dendritic, and electrochemical phase transformations as well as a level set treatment of the electrodeposition process |citeCEAC|.
+Currently implemented models include phase field [BoettingerReview:2002]_ [ChenReview:2002]_ [McFaddenReview:2002]_ treatments of polycrystalline, dendritic, and electrochemical phase transformations as well as a level set treatment of the electrodeposition process [NIST:damascene:2001]_.

 .. only:: latex